 - Sales and use tax compliance (39%)

 Vertex, which participated in the research effort, has worked closely with SAPinsider for years.
-Last year we sponsored a dedicated research report on the global tax market.
+Last year working with the research team at SAPinsider, we initiated a dedicated research report on the global tax market.
 One of our goals in doing so was to support companies using SAP and provide them information on the state of tax and insight into the challenges other companies face and the approaches they rely on to address those issues.
 The positive feedback that the 2021 report received motivated us to continue the research effort.

 In addition to an executive summary, the Global Tax Management report examines: